MRtrix3/mrtrix3/cmake-instructions.md

-# Instruction to build mrtrix with CMake
+# Instructions to build mrtrix with CMake

 1. Install CMake.
 Current minimum version required is 3.19.
 If you have an older version, you can use `pip install cmake` to install the latest version (note that you can use `pip show cmake` to figure out where pip has installed the executable).